omgacat520/WorkHomeRep/SearchEngineProject/README.md

 NEEDS 2 PAGES, RESULT AND SEARCH needs (non-functional) search bar with fluid design, avoid using media queries, rely on FlexBox and Grid.

+TO RECEIVE FILES FROM REMOTE REPOSITORY (GitHub)
+$ git fetch <remote> Replace remote with URL of gitRepository.